-Antenatally, it can be diagnosed with an ultrasound or it can even be palpated through the maternal abdominal wall by a skilled physician/midwife.
-Occasionally, the diagnosis of the presentation may be missed or delayed and may only be detected during labor.
+Antenatally, a breech presentation can be diagnosed with an ultrasound, or it can even be palpated through the maternal abdominal wall by a skilled physician/midwife.
+Occasionally, the diagnosis may be missed or delayed and is only be detected during labor.

 Management of breech delivery

-If the presentation is known beforehand, then delivery of the baby should be scheduled in a healthcare facility where surgical intervention, if indicated, can be performed.
-After 37 weeks of gestation when the woman is in early labor, external cephalic version can be attempted if vaginal delivery is deemed possible, if it is a single gestation, if membranes are intact, if the fetus has no growth retardation or anomalies, and there is no vaginal bleeding or history of a previous cesarean section.
+If the presentation is known beforehand, then delivery should be scheduled in a healthcare facility, where surgical intervention, if indicated, can be performed.
+After 37 weeks of gestation, when the woman is in early labor, an external cephalic version can be attempted if vaginal delivery is deemed possible, if it is a single gestation, if membranes are intact, if the fetus has no growth retardation or anomalies, and there is no vaginal bleeding or history of a previous cesarean section.